Olov Janse

 Professor Robert Ture Olov Janse (August 3, 1892, in Norrköping, Sweden – March 1985, in Washington, D.C., United States) was a Swedish archaeologist.
 He is notable for his excavation work at Đông Sơn between 1935 and 1939.
 Though he originally argued a viewpoint for the European origins of Bronze Age culture in Vietnam, he reversed himself in support of Chinese origins after he started excavations at Đông Sơn.
 Janse is characterized as having introduced order into the research of the history of archaeology in Mainland Southeast Asia.

-Early years
+Early life and education

 Janse was the son of candy factory owner Thure Johan Janse and Hilma Wilhelmina Svensson.
 His uncle, Otto Janse, who was an archaeologist who specialized in Swedish medieval history, was an inspiration to Olov in choosing his field of study, archaeology.
 Olov also received inspiration from Ture Nerman.
 Nerman and his brothers, Birger and Ejnar, became lifelong friends with Olov.
 Stated the archaeologist Birger Nerman, "I soon grew tired of sweets, but got a friend for life."